Geeks-Solutions/trans/README.md

 ```

 The first step would be to add a new JSONB column to the table so we can store the translations in it.
+Also add a string field to store the default locale of the record

 ```elixir
 defmodule MyApp.Repo.Migrations.AddTranslationsToArticles do